This Is How Malia & Sasha Obama Spent Their Last Night In The White House

 "Friends are surprised I answer the door now," Michelle said.
 She also pointed out the former first dogs, Bo and Sunny, had "never heard a doorbell."

 The Obamas have remained in Washington, D.C. so Sasha can finish high school.
-Meanwhile, Malia has been interning in New York City and she is set to attend Harvard University this fall.
+Meanwhile, Malia has been interning in New York City and she is set to attend Harvard University this autumn.

 Advertisement